The current stage of documentation of Far East petroglyphs

 Different detail in the display of objects implies different ways of documenting.
 Applied to the locations of petroglyphs of the Far East, the methodology is based on three-dimensional modeling of petroglyphs and their landscape context but does not exclude other methods.
 The baseline data for the simulation were collected mainly from ground-based photography (for individual boulders and petroglyphs) and aerial photography from unmanned aerial vehicles (UAVs).
 Limited use of laser scanning was applied only to survey rock cliffs and areas of river floodplains with shrub vegetation.
 Data integration and precise positioning (spatial positioning of objects) was achieved through the use of satellite geodesy techniques.

-The application of technical means of documentation on the Amur region monuments has a number of limitations.
-For example, unmanned aerial vehicles cannot be used at the locations of the Sheremetyevo group objects, as the petroglyphs are located in the border zone.
+The application of technical means of documentation on the Amur region of rock art sites has a number of limitations.
+For example, unmanned aerial vehicles cannot be used at the locations of the Sheremetyevo group objects, as the petroglyphs are located in the state border zone.
 Aerial photography is complicated by tree and shrub vegetation, which does not provide good models of surfaces.
-Satellite geodesy is difficult to apply at locations where petroglyphs are observed on rock cliffs (Sicachi-Alyan 3, 4, Sheremetyevo 1, 2, 3, Kiya) – the cliff itself masks the satellite signal and the water surface reflects it.
+Satellite geodesy is difficult to apply at locations where petroglyphs are observed on rock cliffs (Sikachi-Alyan 3, 4, Sheremetyevo 1, 2, 3, Kiya) – the cliff itself masks the satellite signal and the water surface reflects it.
 Topography of almost all locations (a narrow and long coastline, bounded by water’s edge and a cliff) predetermines the linear geometry of the supporting geodesic network, which is unfavorable for photogrammetric calculations.

 Documenting the petroglyph landscape context